Vitamin C: functions, foods, deficiency, & supplements

 Vitamin C is water-soluble, so it can’t be stored in the body.
 This means you need to replace it in your diet every day. ¹ ¹⁸

 Vitamin C deficiency

-People at risk of scurvy include those whose diets lack fruits and veg, perhaps because of illness, alcohol abuse or smoking: it reduces how much vitamin C is absorbed by the body, increasing your need for the nutrient.28
+People at risk of scurvy include those whose diets lack fruits and veg, as well as alcohol abuse or smoking: they reduce how much vitamin C is absorbed by the body, increasing your need for the nutrient.

 How much vitamin C is too much?

 Is too much vitamin C bad for you?
 It could be.High doses of vitamin C may lead to diarrhoea and stomach cramps. ¹

 However, the DHSC advises that doses below 1000mg a day is not likely to cause any harm. ¹

 Best vitamin C supplements